sodafoundation/documentation/learning/dashboard/Group 4/Postman.md

 - When used in the `DELETE` method, the `order` endpoint with the `ordersId` path variable can be used to delete an existing order.
 You will need the ID of the order to do this.

-> Notice how the same endpoint has had different use cases across different request methods.
+> Notice how the endpoint `orders` has had multiple use cases across different request methods.

 - Specify `orderId`'s value under *Params* and hit *Send* <br><br>
 ![](https://i.postimg.cc/g2W64bDc/image-2023-04-18-232248749.png)

 > Unlike in `POST` and `PATCH`, you will not need to include or specify a request body in this request.

-- As you can see here, from sending a `GET` request with the `orders` endpoint, the order has been deleted. <br><br>
+- As you can see here, from sending a `GET` request with the `orders` endpoint, the order you made just now has been deleted. <br><br>
 ![](https://i.postimg.cc/g2W64bDc/image-2023-04-18-232248749.png) <br><br>

-Provided you followed this section properly you should now a have better understanding of the usage of Postman
+Provided you followed this section properly, you should now have a better understanding of the usage of Postman.

 <br>
 <br>